 - I love using frozen fruit in my healthy smoothie recipes because it makes them kind of like a milkshake and I love the thickness and coldness it adds.
 I usually just buy bags of frozen fruit that’s already diced up and it makes smoothie prep so easy!
 If you don’t use frozen fruit I would suggest adding in some ice just to make your smoothie a bit more refreshing.
 It’s totally optional though!

 - Yogurt is another great way to thicken your smoothie and can be a great way to add extra protein.
+You can use regular or dairy free yogurt.

 - I usually use enough fruit to make my smoothie sweet enough for my liking, but you like want it even sweeter, you can add pure maple syrup, honey, dates or fruit juice.